Walnut Creek, California

-Walnut Creek is a city in Contra Costa County, California, United States, located in the East Bay region of the San Francisco Bay Area, about 16 mi east of the city of Oakland.
-With a total population of 70,127 per the 2020 census, Walnut Creek serves as a vibrant hub for its neighboring cities because of its location at the junction of the highways from Sacramento and San Jose (I-680) and San Francisco/Oakland (SR-24), and its accessibility by BART.
-Its active downtown neighborhood features hundred-year-old buildings and extensive high-end retail establishments.
+Walnut Creek is a city in Contra Costa County, California, United States, located in the East Bay region of the San Francisco Bay Area, about 16 mi east of the city of Oakland and 25 miles (40 kilometers) east of San Francisco.
+Walnut Creek has a total population of 70,127 per the 2020 census, is located at the junction of the highways from Sacramento and San Jose (I-680) and San Francisco/Oakland (SR-24), and is accessible by BART.
 The city shares its borders with Clayton, Lafayette, Alamo, Pleasant Hill, and Concord.

 History

 There are three bands of Bay Miwok Native Americans associated with the area of Walnut Creek (the stream for which the city is named): the Saclan, whose territory extended through the hills east of present-day cities of Oakland, Rossmoor, Lafayette, Moraga and Walnut Creek; the Volvon (also spelled Bolbon, Wolwon or Zuicun), who were near Mt.
 Diablo; and the Tactan, located on the San Ramon Creek in present-day Danville and Walnut Creek.

 The city of Walnut Creek has developed within the earlier area of four extensive Mexican land grants.
 One of these land grants – measuring 18000 acre – belonged to Juana Sanchez de Pacheco.
 The grant was called Rancho Arroyo de Las Nueces y Bolbones, named after the principal waterway, Arroyo de las Nueces (Walnut Creek in English), and for the local group of Volvon indigenous Americans (also known as Bolbones in Spanish).
 The Arroyo de las Nueces was named for the local species of walnut tree, the California Walnut.
 The two grandsons of Sanchez de Pacheco inherited the thousands of acres of land.
 One, Ygnacio Sibrian, built the first roofed home in the valley in about 1850.

 As settlers from the United States arrived following US annexation of California after victory in the Mexican–American War, a small settlement called "The Corners" emerged.
 It was named for the junction where roads met from the settlements of Pacheco and Lafayette.
 The intersection of Mt.
 Diablo Boulevard and North Main Street is now at this site.
 The first town settler was William Slusher, who built a dwelling on the bank of Walnut Creek, first called "Nuts Creek" by Americans in 1849.
 In 1855, Milo Hough of Lafayette built the hotel named "Walnut Creek House" in The Corners.
 A blacksmith shop and a store were soon established by settlers.
 In 1850 Hiram Penniman laid out the town site and realigned Main Street to what it is today.
 (Penniman also developed Shadelands Ranch.)

 In December 1862 a United States Post Office was established here, named "Walnut Creek".
 Pioneer Homer Shuey platted the downtown street patterns in 1871–1872 on a portion of one of his family's large cattle ranches.
 These streets have been maintained to the present.